Herman Haar House

-Herman Haar House, also known as the Haar-Bergman House and Byrd House, is a historic home located at Jefferson City, Cole County, Missouri.
-It was built about 1859, and is a 1 1/2-story, four bay, Missouri-German Vernacular brick dwelling.
+Herman Haar House, also known as the Haar-Bergman House and Byrd House, is a historic home located in Jefferson City, Cole County, Missouri.
+It was built about 1859, and is a 1 1/2-story, four-bay, Missouri-German Vernacular brick dwelling.
 It has a gable roof and two front doors.
 It was moved in 1986 to its present location.

 It was listed on the National Register of Historic Places in 1997.